Frank Zane: Bodybuilding career

-In 1985, Frank and his wife Christine owned and operated "Zane Haven" in Palm Springs, California where they conducted one-on-one sessions with clients who wished to possess a symmetrical physique.
-Today, the Zanes live in San Diego, California, and his learning center is now called "Zane Experience".
-He is the founder of Zane Gallery in Laguna Beach, which features bodybuilding art and photography and is dedicated to bringing Golden Era Bodybuilding back into the mainstream.
-In addition to this, he operates a commerce site selling books, supplements and training equipment.
+In 1985, Frank and his wife Christine owned and operated "Zane Haven" in Palm Springs, California where they conducted one-on-one sessions with clients.
+Today, the Zanes live in San Diego, California, and his learning center is called "Zane Experience".

 In 1994, Zane was inducted into the Joe Weider Hall of Fame.
-Since 1998, Zane has written a newsletter entitled Frank Zane Newsletter, that provides the latest information in all aspects of bodybuilding.
 He received the Arnold Schwarzenegger Lifetime Achievement Award at the 2003 Arnold Classic for his dedication and longtime support of the sport.

 In 2005, Zane played the IFBB Announcer and worked as the consulting producer in the movie "See Arnold Run".
-As of 2006, Zane runs his own website, and appears at seminars and book signings.
-In 2011, Frank Zane appeared in the documentary Challenging Impossibility describing the weightlifting odyssey of spiritual teacher and peace advocate Sri Chinmoy.
+In 2011, Zane appeared in the documentary Challenging Impossibility describing the weightlifting odyssey of spiritual teacher and peace advocate Sri Chinmoy.
 The film was an official selection of the 2011 Tribeca Festival.

 In June 2020, Frank Zane began filming a feature documentary on his life directed and produced by filmmaker Alex Ardenti.